 - All-synthetic materials

 - Rubber sole

 - One-piece, synthetic leather strap with soft jersey lining

 - Injected Phylon midsole doubles as an outsole for lightweight cushioning.

 - Flex grooves help the slide move with your foot.

-As would be expected, users have very few complaints with this shoe -- after all, there are no moving parts and what you see it what you get.
-They're durable and comfortable -- just don't wear them to the supermarket!
+As would be expected, users have very few complaints with this shoe—after all, there are no moving parts, and what you see is what you get.
+They're durable and comfortable—just don't wear them to the supermarket!

 I own several pairs of Vans, because there's something about these shoes that just works.
 The thing I like the most is their appearance of casual flimsiness that's belied by their solid construction and durable comfort.
 I wear my Vans all of the time, and there's no question in my mind that they belong in this guide.